cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 * The reach-c-stack defines the “weak” functions that the app must implement.
 * It includes a logging function which relies on printf().
 * A "docs" directory includes a web page which includes Doxygen generated API references.
 * reach.pb.c and reach.pb.h are generated off of reach.proto.

-### reach_proto

-The reach protobuf source files are contained in another git repository.
-Projects in other languages are encouraged to include this code as a submodule.

-To Do:  Is this here as a submodule?
-Just the .proto file?  .txt file with link?

-The directory “reach_proto” is the protobuf source.
-Along with the .proto file there is a script that creates a .options file that matches the device code for BLE.
-You can use the prebuilt C code for protobufs if you don’t want to bother with this script.
-Nothing else in this directory should need to change.

-* Includes a “proto” directory which includes the .proto source files.
-* Includes ansic/built directory with the generated .pb.c/.pb.h files.
-These are provided so that users do not have to regenerate the files.
-The procedure to regenerate the files is found in the readme.md file.
-* Maintained as a git submodule to be reused by other projects..
+The protobuf source file is available on the Cygnus github site in the public reach-protobuf repository.

-# Application Structure
+### Application Structure

-The Reach embedded system is written in C specifically to remain attractive to very small and simple embedded systems.
+The Reach embedded system demonstrated here is written in C specifically to remain attractive to very small and simple embedded systems.
 A number of design decisions follow from this.

 1. The core Reach stack, which is provided by i3, should be reusable without changes on multiple platforms.
 2. The core Reach stack relies on a set of callback functions that must be implemented by the target application.
 We refer to these as “the weak functions” because they are implemented using the gcc “weak” feature.
 This allows us to avoid the function pointers which add complexity to debugging.
 These functions are prefixed with “crcb_”